-This project is the first phase of a long-term initiative by the Government of Belize to improve road safety in the country.
-Implementation commenced in January 2013 and its overall objective is to reduce deaths and serious injuries associated with road traffic accidents along a Demonstration Corridor1.
+This project completed the first phase of a long-term initiative by the Government of Belize to improve road safety in the country and is currently implementing the second phase of the road safety project.
+Implementation commenced in January 2013 for the first phase and in April 2019 for the second phase.
+Its’ overall objective is to reduce deaths and serious injuries associated with road traffic crashes along the defined Demonstration Corridor1.

 The Ministry of Economic Development is the lead agency, with the various components being implemented by relevant ministries – Works, Transport and NEM, Education, Youth and Sports, Health, National Security, Government Press Office, and other key line ministries.
 The Road Safety Project is expected to end in March 2023 with ongoing efforts being built within key line ministries for continuity.
 A National Road Safety Committee was approved by the Cabinet in July 2013 and serves as the body to ensure sustainability of road safety measures in Belize in the long term.
 In February 2017, The Road Safety Master Plan 2030 was also approved by Cabinet with a vision of “Towards Zero Deaths on Belize’s roads and highways by ensuring that the Belize community, as a whole, works together to make a fundamental change in the way it thinks about road safety and works to address the trauma caused by everyday use of the roads.
 Collisions may still occur as people using the road system make mistakes or poor decisions, however, we should strive to create a system in which safe decisions are the easiest ones to make and mistakes are not punished with death or serious injury.